Why is my drain trap overflowing

 Plumbing

-The answer to 'why is my drain trap overflowing' is that the drain trap is likely clogged or blocked, preventing proper drainage.
-This can happen due to accumulated debris, hair, grease, or other materials building up over time in the trap or the connected pipes.
+The answer to 'why is my drain trap overflowing' is that the drain trap is clogged or blocked, preventing water from flowing properly.
+This can happen for a few common reasons: buildup of hair, soap scum, or other debris in the trap, a blockage in the drain line, or a problem with the vent system.

 Step-by-Step Guide